Nobody's Real

-"Nobody's Real" is a song by Powerman 5000 from the album Tonight the Stars Revolt! and on the End of Days soundtrack.
-On the band's tour in early 2000, they performed the song in a modified version, for their encores.
+"Nobody's Real" is a song by Powerman 5000 from the album Tonight the Stars Revolt!.
+It was used on the soundtrack of the film End of Days.
+On the band's tour in early 2000, they performed the song in a modified version for their encores.

 Music video

 A music video was made in which a young boy discovers a robotic mask that grants him supernatural powers.
 The video was directed by David Meyers and Spider One.